-Ascaris are nematode roundworms that reside like parasites in a human being’s small intestine.
+Ascaris lumbricoides is a nematode roundworm that resides like parasites in a human being’s small intestine.
 These worms fall under the family Ascarididae, the class Secernentea and the order Oxyurida.
-Popularly known as Ascaris suum, these worms are prominently found in pigs.
+These worms are prominently found in pigs.
 They are large roundworms that measure up to 40 cm long, surrounded by a mouth with three lips.
-Ascaris roundworms cause infection called Ascariasis found in the small intestine.
+Ascaris roundworms cause an infection called Ascariasis found in the small intestine.
 This infection has no symptoms but heavy infestation in children can lead to digestive issues, malnutrition and growth stunting.
 Ascariasis is a disease that has affected around 807 million to 1.2 billion people worldwide.

-Let’s look at the life cycle of Ascaris to get a better understanding.
+Also Check: Ascaris (Male and Female) diagram page for more information.
+Let’s further look at the life cycle of Ascaris lumbricoides with a neat and labelled diagram to get a better understanding.

 1) The Egg – Stage 1 –